Rohit2216/motionless-division-7590/README.md

 ## Login Page
 -----

-After the successful completion of the signup, your mobile number, username and password are stored in the local storage and you can log in with that credentials, if the mobile number and password are incorrect it will fail the validation and you cannot log in to the website.
+After the successful completion of the signup, your email and password are stored in the local storage and you can log in with that credentials, if the email and password are incorrect it will fail the validation and you cannot log in to the website.

 ![landing page](https://github.com/Rohit2216/motionless-division-7590/blob/main/Frontend/images/login.png?raw=true "Logo Title Text 1")